 While green tea is by far the most common in Southeast Asia, parts of the Middle East have a long-time tradition of consuming black tea as a daily ritual.

-The traditional way to brew black tea is to pour boiling hot water 212°F (100°C) over 1 teaspoon of loose leaf black tea per 8 ounces of water.
+The traditional way to brew black tea is to pour 8 ounces of boiling hot water at 212°F (100°C) over one teaspoon of loose leaf black tea.

 Let the infusion steep for 5 minutes, then strain out the leaves.